-Staff and the Monitoring Committee (MC) would assess the potential need for a transfer and develop recommendations to the Council and Board as part of the specifications process.
+alternative 2b.
+July: Assess the need for a transfer Staff and the Monitoring Committee (MC) would assess the potential need for a transfer and develop recommendations to the Council and Board as part of the specifications process.
 The MC would consider the expected commercial quota and RHL (pending Council and Board review/approval) in the coming year, and each sector's performance relative to landings limits in recent years.
 The MC will have very limited data for the current year and would not be able to develop precise current year projections of landings for each sector.
-The MC could also consider factors including but not limited to: Projected changes in stock size, availability, or year class strength; Recent or expected changes in fishing effort; The MC would consider how these factors might have different impacts on the commercial and recreational sectors.
+The MC could also consider factors including but not limited to: • Projected changes in stock size, availability, or year class strength; • Recent or expected changes in management measures; • Recent or expected changes in fishing effort; The MC would consider how these factors might have different impacts on the commercial and recreational sectors.
 The effects of these considerations can be difficult to quantify and there is currently no methodology that would allow the MC to quantitatively determine the need for a transfer with a high degree of precision.
 The MC would use their best judgement to recommend whether a transfer would further the Council and Board's policy objectives.
-The Council and Board would consider MC recommendations on transfers while setting or reviewing annual catch and landings limits.
+August: Council and Board consider whether to recommend a transfer The Council and Board would consider MC recommendations on transfers while setting or reviewing annual catch and landings limits.
 The Council and Board would need to jointly agree on a transfer direction, amount of transfer, and if setting multi-year specifications, whether the transfer would apply for one year or multiple years.
-Council staff would prepare and submit supporting documents to modify catch limits or implement or revise transfers.
+October: Council staff submits specifications package to NMFS Council staff would prepare and submit supporting documents to modify catch limits or implement or revise transfers.
 During a multi-year specifications review year, if a transfer is newly adopted or revised, a regulatory package may need to be developed even if catch limits do not change.
-The Council and Board would adopt federal waters recreational measures and a general strategy for coastwide recreational management including any reductions or liberalizations needed in state waters.
+Mid-December: Recreational measures adopted The Council and Board would adopt federal waters recreational measures and a general strategy for coastwide recreational management including any reductions or liberalizations needed in state waters.
 These recommendations would be based on the expected post-transfer RHL which likely would not yet be implemented via final rule.
-NMFS approves and publishes the final rule for the following year's catch and landings limits (if new or modified limits are needed), including any new or revised transfers.
+Late December: Final specifications published NMFS approves and publishes the final rule for the following year's catch and landings limits (if new or modified limits are needed), including any new or revised transfers.
 During a multi-year specifications review year, if a transfer is newly adopted or revised, rulemaking will likely need to occur even if catch limits do not change.
-Fishing year specifications including any transfers would be effective January 1.
+January 1: Fishing year specifications effective, including any transfers Fishing year specifications including any transfers would be effective January 1.
 No post-implementation reviews or adjustments to the transfer amount would occur given that the final rule would recently have published and recreational measures would have already been considered based on expected post-transfer RHLs.